-The digital solutions we are developing focus not only on generating time, costs and efficiency savings but also on improving our clients' environmental footprint and contributing to their climate protection efforts.
-The systematic expansion of our BK 0I product series is steadily creating a new, cross-sector range of offerings designed to automate processes in the energy utilities and housing industries.
-These include BK 0I immoconnect / BK 0I Operating Cost Management (payment of and accounting for service charges) and BK 0I eConnect / BK 0I Invoice Data Processing (generation and capture of electronic invoice data).
+The digital solutions we are developing focus not only on generating time, cost and efficiency savings, but also on improving our clients' environmental footprint and contributing to their climate protection efforts.
+The systematic expansion of our BK 01 product series is steadily creating a new, cross-sector range of offerings designed to automate processes in the energy utilities and housing industries.
+These include BK 01 immoconnect/BK 01 Operating Cost Management (payment of and accounting for service charges) and BK 01 eConnect/BK 01 Invoice Data Processing (generation and capture of electronic invoice data).
+The Aareal Portal, our banking portal for housing industry clients, aims to digitalise client communication from end to end and, by doing so, reduces negative impacts on the environment.

 For example, we also try to improve resource conservation by enhancing transparency for consumers, introducing intelligent information systems and making consumption data available ("smart metering").
-We obtain valuable benchmark information and insights from our participation in environmental programmes and the information sharing that takes place there, as well as from our discussions with stakeholders.
+We obtain valuable benchmark information and insights from participating in environmental programmes and from the information sharing that takes place there, as well as from our discussions with stakeholders.
 Internally, we address environmental topics and trends in our Sustainability Working Group, which meets every quarter, and use the input obtained from divisional representatives to enhance our Group-wide Sustainability Programme.